-Each semester begins with two units of Engineering Leadership courses that are front-loaded before the start of each semester.
+Each semester begins with two units of engineering leadership courses that begin before the official start of each semester.
 Attendance is required for all MEng students.
-Fall 2020 applicants: Please be prepared to be on-campus full time during August 11-21, 2020 and January 4-15, 2021.
+Fall 2020 applicants: Please be prepared to be on-campus full time during August 10-21, 2020 and January 4-15, 2021.

 Past academic performance helps to indicate whether a student will be able to handle the rigor of this program.
 Applicants that hold a bachelor’s degree, or recognized equivalent, in engineering or a related scientiﬁc or mathematics discipline from an accredited institution OR students with a quantitative background and the prerequisites to be successful in graduate-level technical courses in their chosen engineering concentration will be considered for admission.
 In reviewing each transcript, we take into account each applicant’s choice of coursework, rigor of undergraduate major, competitiveness of academic institution(s) attended and grade point average (GPA).
 We also evaluate performance on the GRE (optional for fall 2021 applicants) and, if required, the TOEFL, as well as relevant professional experience.
 Finally, we evaluate each applicant’s statement of purpose, personal statement, and letters of recommendation for indications of leadership potential.

 - Academic transcripts

 - Three letters of recommendation (a combination of professional and academic)

 - GRE score (optional for Fall 2021 applicants)

 - Evidence of English language proficiency through TOEFL or IELTS score (international students only)